hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

      title="pokemon-rtk-query"
      allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

 # So what have we learned today?

-In my career, I've met a lot of folks that are quick to bash on React.
-I believe it has to do with the environment they were grown in.
-They were led to believe that the only way to do React is with Redux.
+In my career, I've met a lot of folks that are quick to bash on React without fully understanding the possibilities.
+In this blog post, we talked about how Redux requires a good sense of state design for it to become maintainable and scalable across other use cases.

-Then they are left to believe that the only way to do data fetching is with Redux, and they are led to believe that it is the only maintainable way.
-However, as I proved in this blog post, that itself can **also** lead into unmaintainable code, and code that only works for one use case.
-That was the first example, where we use redux-toolkit's `createSlice`, `createAsyncThunk` with a state slice structure like `{data: IPokemon, status: Status}`.

-If we wanted to reuse the code, call it more than once, we then have to add normalization to our code, which then transforms the state slice structure to `{data: {[name: string]: {data: IPokemon, status: Status}}}`.
-While that allows us to reuse the code a little bit more, it still has a lot of problems, and the code still becomes less resilient.

-At this point, this is where I see a lot of people tend to give up and immediately bash React.
-React did not tell you to use it with Redux.
-You chose to do it that way.
-React could care less.
-In fact, we could have done the following:
+It's unfortunate that this is how the Frontend industry had to grow with, which ended up in negative sentiment.
+However, it doesn't have to be that way, and it requires listening and understanding that there is always a better way to what was written.
+That is the most important skill that a good frontend engineer needs to have, as it will continue to make them more productive and not be stuck in the past.

+Now, does data fetching need Redux in the first place?
+No, it does not.
+In fact, the following code below is acceptable:

 ```tsx
 const [loading, setLoading] = useState(false);